Yonea21/starter-academic/content/project/Hardware Basics/index.md

 > What are the pros and cons of LCD and OLED compared to eachother?
 + LCD displays are cheaper and use less energy
 + OLED screens improve in sharper picture, response and contrast

+> Why do OLED screens improve in sharper picture?
++ As mentioned above, they offer significantly higher contrast and thus better picture depth.
+This is because the brightness of each individual pixel can be adjusted, whereas LCD screens can only be darkened in certain areas.

+> DP vs. HDMI
++ HDMI cables can provide 48 bjits per pixel, with displayport it is only 30 bits per pixel.
+Therefore Ddisplayport is outdated.

+> About Licencing...
+Manufacturers to provide HDMI interfaces in their products must pay licenses worth 10'000 USD per year.
+On the other hand the interface DP doesn't require such expenses.
+In conclusion manufacturers who want to sell OLED monitors with HDMI interface risk more and must be big deployers.

+> Industrie Standard
++ Thin film transistor liquid crystal display (:= TFT-LCD)

 ![LCD](lcd.jpg "<b>LCD</b> (Unsplash: AbsolutVision)")